I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 The mighty Yeltz again failed to beat struggling Shepshed, and missed out on a chance to significantly close the gap on leaders Redditch.

 We took the lead in the first half through Forsdick, but they soon equalised and then took the lead halfway through the second half, before Alfie Carter got a late equaliser.
-It's moved us up to , but 12 points behind the leaders with only two games in hand now.
+It's moved us up to 3rd in the table , but 12 points behind the leaders with only two games in hand now.

 Bedworth 0 Yeltz 1